Neowless/COMP5400CW1/README.md

 	}
 }
 ```
-The fitness of each mouse is obtained this `GetFitness()` function.
-There are two vairables in this function, `This.cheesesFound` indicates the cheeses found by the mouse in this generation simulation, and `This.DistanceTravelled.as` represents the distance the mouse travled in this generation.
+The fitness of each mouse has obtained this `GetFitness()` function.
+There are two variables in this function, `This.cheesesFound` indicates the cheeses found by the mouse in this generation simulation, and `This.DistanceTravelled.as` represents the distance the mouse travelled in this generation.

-If the mouse found the cheese, its fitness value equals to the amount of the cheese divided by the distance it travled, or the fitness value equals to 0.
+If the mouse found the cheese, its fitness value equals the amount of the cheese divided by the distance it travelled, or the fitness value equals 0.

-ß
-In order to train the mice forming a efficient way to find the cheese, the distance travled by the mouse determins the power consumption influencing the fitness value.
+To train the mice form an efficient way to find the cheese, the distance travelled by the mouse determines the power consumption influencing the fitness value.
 ***

 ### Experiment with Different Fitness Functions Case 1